hariszaf/metaGOflow-use-case/index.md

 Here we show visual components accompanying the metaGOflow publication (cite).
 We performed all steps of metaGOflow for a marine sediment (ERR) and a water column (ERR) samples.

+* To have an overview on the metaGOflow results for the marine sample you may click [Link to another page](./marine-sediment.html).

+* For the water column sample, you may have a look [here](./)

 metaGOflow returns a quality control of the raw data:

 * For the sediment sample: